Plot differential outcomes (annotations) of different diseases as they occur in different cell types via particular phenotypes.

 (or Satterthwaite) approximation to the degrees of freedom is used.

-, no confidence intervals
+confidence/credible intervals, 0.95).
+If NULL, no confidence intervals

 will be computed.

-Number of bootstrap samples for computing confidence interval
+nbootNumber of bootstrap samples for computing confidence interval

-for the effect size (Default: 100L
+for the effect size (Default: 100L).

-Trim level for the mean when carrying out robust
+trTrim level for the mean when carrying out robust tests.
+In case

-of an error, try reducing the value of tr
+of an error, try reducing the value of tr, which is by default set to

-.
+0.2.
 Lowering the value might help.

-Logical that decides whether centrality tendency
+centrality.plottingLogical that decides whether centrality tendency

-measure is to be displayed as a point with a label (Default: TRUE
+measure is to be displayed as a point with a label (Default: TRUE).

 Function decides which central tendency measure to show depending on the

-type
+type argument.

 mean for parametric statistics